JanHerca/urantiapedia/output/wikijs/en/article/The_Crucifixion_Why.md

 > Whereof one cannot speak, thereon must one remain silent.
 > _Ludwig Wittgenstein_

 In Jesus’ discussion of the biblical story about Job, we can find: “Do you not see that Job longed for a human God, that he hungered to commune with a divine Being who knows man’s mortal estate and understands that the just must often suffer in innocence as a part of this first life of the long Paradise ascent?
-Wherefore has the Son of Man come forth from the Father to live such a life in the flesh that he will be able to comfort and succor all those who must henceforth be called upon to endure the afflictions of Job.” ([UB 148:6.7](/en/The_Urantia_Book/148#p6_7))
+Wherefore has the Son of Man come forth from the Father to live such a life in the flesh that he will be able to comfort and succor all those who must henceforth be called upon to endure the afflictions of Job.” (<a id="a55_526"></a>[UB 148:6.7](/en/The_Urantia_Book/148#p6_7))

 Certainly, no matter what we may have to endure in this mortal life, we can never have cause to complain that Jesus himself does not know about nor understand our sufferings.

 But it seems highly dubious that such was the sole reason that Jesus was called upon to endure the crucifixion.
 If we look to see what happened to Abner, perhaps here there is a clue.
 Abner was the chief of the original followers of John the Baptist.
 Later Abner established a group of followers of Jesus at Philadelphia, east of the Jordan.
 About it, the book says, “The Eastern version of the message of Jesus, notwithstanding that it remained more true to his teachings, continued to follow the uncompromising attitude of Abner.
-It never progressed as did the Hellenized version (of Paul) and was eventually lost in the Islamic movement.” ([UB 195:1.11](/en/The_Urantia_Book/195#p1_11))
+It never progressed as did the Hellenized version (of Paul) and was eventually lost in the Islamic movement.” (<a id="a59_643"></a>[UB 195:1.11](/en/The_Urantia_Book/195#p1_11))

 Paul’s version of Christianity had the atonement doctrine as a central theme.
 Abner’s associates included Jesus’ lifelong friends, Lazarus and his sisters, Mary and Martha, as well as David Zebedee and his wife (who was Jesus’ sister, Ruth), surely indicating that Abner’s group held closely to Jesus’ real teaching.